girelaignacio/mpitb/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# mpitb
+# mpitb: a toolbox for estimating multidimensional poverty indices in R

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of mpitb is to …
+The goal of this package is to …

 ## Installation